Restream/reindexer/readme.md

 With `vend` you'll be able to call `go generate -mod=vendor` for `builtin` and `builtinserver`, placed in your vendor-directory.

-It's also possible to copy simply copy reindexer's sources into youth project, using `git clone`.
+It's also possible to simply copy Reindexer's sources into your project using `git clone`.

 In these cases all the dependencies from Reindexer's [go.mod](go.mod) must be installed manually with proper versions.